t-sinclair2500/probable-spork/README.md

 # Note: Paths auto-detect based on your environment (Mac dev vs Pi production)
 ```

+**Environment Setup Note**: `.env` files are excluded from version control for security.
+The comprehensive `.env.example` file documents all available environment variables with examples and setup instructions.
+Copy it to `.env` and configure your actual API keys and credentials.

 6) **Seed cron (optional)**
 See `crontab.seed.txt`.
 Apply with:
 ```bash